Do I need a passport?

 You will fill out an enquiry including as many details and specificity about your trip as possible.
 You should also feel free to ring us on Skype or on the telephone.
 Nothing beats direct contact.
 You’ll save time and effort and we speak English, French and Spanish!
 We won’t think twice before ringing you either.

 Once the details of your trip are solidified and agreed upon, we will send you a detailed quote with your itinerary and prices.
-If approve of it, we will send you a bill and you will make a deposit of 30 % of the total cost of the trip ( see: terms and conditions of sale).
+If approve of it, we will send you a bill and you will make a deposit of 35 % of the total cost of the trip ( see: sale terms).

 Before your arrival, we will send you your travel folder by mail.
 It will include your accommodation vouchers, unless you purchased a circuit and are meeting your guide at the airport.
 He will then hand over all your travel documents in person.
 A road map will also be provided when your rental car is dropped off.